Jonathan Grimes: Pre-draft

-At his 2012 Pro Day, Grimes ran a 4.53-second 40-yard dash which would have put him in the top ten among running backs at the NFL Combine that year.
+At his 2012 Pro Day, Grimes ran a 4.53-second 40-yard dash, which would have put him in the top ten among running backs at the NFL Combine that year.
 Grimes also had a 10-foot 5-inch broad jump and a 38-inch vertical jump, both of which would have been good enough for second place at the combine for his position.

 Houston Texans (first stint)

 Grimes was not selected in the 2012 NFL draft.
 However, he was considered a high-priority free agent and 10 NFL teams offered him a contract right after the draft.
-Grimes signed with the Houston Texans on April 29, 2012, as an undrafted free agent.
+On April 29, 2012, Grimes signed with the Houston Texans as an undrafted free agent.

 In his preseason debut against the Carolina Panthers, Grimes scored a three-yard touchdown, Houston's lone touchdown of the game, and finished with 37 yards on nine carries.
 Grimes was limited in Houston's second game against the San Francisco 49ers, carrying the ball twice for 22 yards.

 Grimes again saw limited action the following week against the New Orleans Saints, recording four carries for 22 yards with the starters playing most of the game.
 In the Texans' last preseason game against the Minnesota Vikings, Grimes had 13 carries for 49 yards.
-Grimes was waived on August 31 and signed to the practice squad the following day.
+Grimes was waived on August 31, but was signed to the practice squad the next day.

 New York Jets

 Grimes was signed by the New York Jets from the Texans' practice squad on September 25, 2012.

-Grimes was activated for his professional debut against the Houston Texans on October 8, 2012.
+Grimes was activated for his professional debut against the Houston Texans on October 8.
 However, he saw no playing time against his former team.
-Grimes was waived on October 30, 2012.
+Grimes was waived on October 30.
 He had two carries for six yards over three games.

 Houston Texans (second stint)

 Grimes was re-signed to the Texans' active roster on November 1, 2012, after Ben Tate suffered a hamstring injury.
-Grimes was waived on December 20, 2012, after primarily playing on special teams.
+Grimes was waived on December 20 after primarily playing on special teams.

 Jacksonville Jaguars (first stint)

 Grimes was signed by the Jacksonville Jaguars on December 21, 2012.
-He was released on August 30, 2013.
+He was released by the Jaguars on August 30, 2013.